msujansky/nf-samap/README.md

 make docker
 ```

+This will update the docker image with any changes to scripts, patches, etc.

 ### 2. Prepare Your Config

 Create a `config.json` file describing your species and map locations.
-Example:
+Example that follows the previously mentioned tree:

 ```json
 {